-All of the shares of Class A Common Stock and private placement warrants that are being offered for resale by the Selling Stockholders will be sold for their respective accounts.
-As a result, all proceeds from such sales will go to the Selling Stockholders and we will not receive any proceeds from the resale of those shares of Class A Common Stock or private placement warrants by the Selling Stockholders.
+All of the shares of Class A Common Stock that are being offered for resale by the Selling Stockholders will be sold for their respective accounts.
+As a result, all proceeds from such sales will go to the Selling Stockholders and we will not receive any proceeds from the resale of those shares of Class A Common Stock by the Selling Stockholders.

-We may receive up to a total of \$78,811,823 in gross proceeds if all of the publicly traded warrants and private placement warrants are exercised hereunder for cash.
+We may receive up to a total of \$50,000 in gross proceeds if all of the August 2024 Warrants are exercised hereunder for cash.
 However, as we are unable to predict the timing or amount of potential exercises of those warrants, we have not allocated any proceeds of such exercises to any particular purpose.
 Accordingly, all such proceeds are allocated to working capital.
 Pursuant to conditions set forth in the warrants, the warrants are exercisable under certain circumstances on a cashless basis, and should a Selling Stockholder elect to exercise on a cashless basis we will not receive any proceeds upon the cashless exercise of a warrant.